 These are fresh/frozen for those wishing to tan hides (call to reserve)

 Healthy Rabbits for Pets, Stock or Meat.
 We raise farm fresh rabbits without medication, hormones or antibodies.
-They receive fermented grains (largely barley).
-This gives them a higher digestible food source.
-It also has proved much healthier in that when we first started out, doing what everyone else does ---feeding pellets from the store.
+We DO NOT feed pellets from the store.
 We have learned via experience that rabbits on pellets ALWAYS butchered out with white spots on their livers!
 On our current feed regimen I have noticed one spot among a butcher day of 20 rabbits; (but even that day we butchered some older non-producing does, so it was likely age & not feed-related!)
+Our rabbits receive a mixture of dry oats and black oil sunflower seeds.
 We also supplement their day with fresh cut alfalfa and fiber-rich 'weeds' that rabbits naturally love (seasonal) or alfalfa hay.

 Did you know rabbits love to play?
 Yes, aside of the mineral block, they also get toys like fresh apple and maple branches, and nature's 'ball'=pine cones!
 Oatmeal containers with the bottom taken out make the greatest 'tunnels' for our kits to play in... so if you have one on your visit, you can pick who gets an extra special playtime :)